 - Focus on what matters.
 Don’t focus only on your pre-settlement cash advance.
 Incorporate it into your main essential needs only.
 And focus on winning your lawsuit.

 - Know what the contract says.
 One thing to be aware of in this process is rates.
 Because a settlement advance is an investment in your legal settlement outcome, the interest rate of return usually is relatively high.
 While we strive to provide our clients with the lowest and fairest rate possible, other companies are not client-focused.
-Understand the contract you sign is crystal clear.
+Understand the contract you are signing is crystal clear.
 Make sure your attorney explains the agreement to you.

 - Talk to your lawyer.
 Your attorney is key to your settlement funding application.
 Make sure that your attorney is always present and up to date with your funding application.
 Your lawyer helps us figure out the details of your case and estimate its value.
 They will also let us know if any other outstanding liens may affect the amount we can fund.
 After speaking with one of our representatives, we ask that you contact your attorney to let them know we will be reaching out.
 Fostering a relationship early in the application process always helps us reach a funding decision quickly.